kubedb/docs/docs/guides/elasticsearch/concepts/appbinding/index.md

 #### spec.appRef
 appRef refers to the underlying application.
 It has 4 fields named `apiGroup`, `kind`, `name` & `namespace`.

+#### spec.tlsSecret
+`spec.tlsSecret` specifies the name of the secret which contains the tls configuration files that are required to access the database.
+This secret must be in the same namespace as the `AppBinding`.

 ## Next Steps